 This Section describes the test procedures and requirements for equipment used for the Interconnection of a Generating Facility to RPU's Distribution System.
 Included are Type Testing, Production Testing, Commissioning Testing, and Periodic Testing.
-The procedures listed rely heavily on those described in applicable Underwriters Laboratory (UL), Institute of Electrical and Electronic Engineers (IEEE), and International Electrotechnical Commission (IEC) documents - most notably UL 1741 and IEEE 929 - as well as the testing described in the New York State Public Service Commission's Interconnection requirements.
-These procedures and requirements were developed prior to the completion of IEEE P1547.
+The procedures listed rely heavily on those described in applicable Underwriters Laboratory (UL), Institute of Electrical and Electronic Engineers (IEEE), and International Electrotechnical Commission (IEC) documents - most notably UL 1741 and IEEE 929 - as well as the testing described in the New York State Public Service Commission's Interconnection Requirements.
+These procedures and requirements were developed prior to the completion of IEEE P1547, Standard for Distributed Resources Interconnected with Electric Power Systems, and should be revisited once that standard is published.